Pkadon/Akatsuki-Towa/README.md

 # Build

 To build into an .exe:
- 1. Download Ren'Py from here: https://www.renpy.org/
+ 1. Get the Ren'Py SDK here: https://www.renpy.org/latest.html
- 2. Place this folder in your Ren'Py projects folder
+ 2. Download the Akatsuki Towa source code, and move the [Akatsuki_Towa](Akatsuki_Towa) folder to your Ren'Py projects folder.
+ 3. Add the original game asset files, as described in the [Setup](#Setup) section
      - then build it from the "Build Distributions" menu within Ren'Py.
-     - or, you can just "Launch Project" from inside Ren'Py.
+     - or, you can just "Launch Project" from inside Ren'Py, and play the game that way.

 NOTE: if you get an error when launching that says Ren'Py can't find a file, it may be because the `game` folder is inside of too many other folders.
 Try moving it up one level, outside of the parent folder.